Living-with-machines/DiachronicEmb-BigHistData/README.md

 ### Merging of vectors (post-correction of OCR errors)
 To load a model, extract its keys, check the spelling for **356,429 word vectors** and merge the mispellings it took: **4.40 hours**.
 > __Warning__: 258,944 out of 356,429 words were considered mispellings!
 Out of the remaiining 97,484 words there are still certainly several mispellings, which SpellChecker did not manage to correct.
 Use this pipeline wisely.

+## Appendix 2: Pre-trained vectors
+[Here](https://doi.org/10.5281/zenodo.7181681) you can download pre-trained diachronic embeddings trained on a 4.2B-word corpus of 19th-century British newspapers, divided by decades.